cysouw/diathesis/text/c07_reflexive.md

 ### [ ND | GN ] Reflexive dative/genitive inversive {#sec:reflexive-genitive-passive-dative}

-There used to be a reflexive verb *bewissen* 'to know about' [@pfeiffer1993: *wissen*, accessed 2 August 2022] in Early New High German, but only the construction with the participle *bewusst* is still in contemporary use.
+There used to be a reflexive verb *bewissen* 'to know about' in Early New High German [@pfeiffer1993]^[Entry *wissen* at https://www.dwds.de/wb/etymwb/wissen accessed 2 August 2022]. but only the construction with the participle *bewusst* is still in contemporary use.
 The non-reflexive construction [@next a] is probably a later addition.
 As a synchronic diathesis this alternation is a rare example of a dative reflexive without accusative.

 ::: ex
 a.
 Das Problem ist mir bewusst.